StarveTheEgo/deer-radio/README.md

 - Use JSON schema validator instead of manual validation&parsing
 - Probably to restore auto-disover feature (currently it tries to access not-ready-yet hostname; Need to find out why it is not ready)
 - Remove 'custom' fieldOptions, let only fieldOptions without this over-engineering
+- Added authorization for both http servers (app and liquidsoap's harbor)

 # Roadmap:
 - Finish project migration